howdyai/botkit/readme.md

 //Using attachements
 controller.hears('another_keyword','direct_message,direct_mention',function(bot,message) {
   var message_with_attachements = {
-    "username": " My bot " ,
+    "username": "My bot" ,
-    " text": " this is a pre-text",
+    "text": "This is a pre-text",
     "attachments": [
       {
         "fallback": "To be useful, I need your to invite me in a channel.",